TJ Friedl Preview, Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- Friedl has picked up a hit in 73 of 119 games this season, with multiple hits 34 times.
+- Friedl has reached base via a hit in 74 games this year (of 120 played), and had multiple hits in 34 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.